-Seriously, everything can be hands-on.
+Everything can be hands-on.
 Learning about ancient societies?
 Design and print a model of a mummy or a pyramid.
 Learning about landforms?
 Design and print a peninsula or a mountain range.
 Learning about natural disasters?
 Design and print tools to protect you from problems arising from natural disasters.
 The list goes on and on.
-Learn more about our Lesson Plan Library with over 150 detailed lesson plans aligned with the Common Core, NGSS, International Baccalaureate, the Australian Curriculum, National Curriculum (England) and NSW and Victorian curriculum, and searchable by grade, subject and theme.
+Learn more about our Lesson Plan Library with over 150 lesson plans aligned with the Common Core, NGSS, International Baccalaureate, the Australian Curriculum, National Curriculum (England) and NSW and Victorian curriculum, and searchable by grade, subject and theme.

 6. Building school camaraderie

-Build ties between grade levels at your school by partnering up a younger and an older student to work on a 3D printing challenge together.
-One school used the buddy system to let their older students shine and learn the value of being a good teacher, while another school used it to help develop relationships between students and families within the school community.
-This school had 840 members of the school community design their own 3D printed blocks to create a commemorative school sculpture- an amazing feat!
+Build ties between different grade levels like one Australian school by partnering up students to work on a 3D printing challenge together or use 3D printing to raise funds for a local hospital like one Canadian school.
+A rural Australian school had 840 members of the school community design their own 3D printed blocks that combine to create a commemorative school sculpture – an amazing feat!
 A friendly school-wide 3D printing competition is also a great way to build school morale.
-Perhaps you could challenge your students to create a 3D designed and printed mascot for your school?

 7. Solving real-world problems

 3D printing is a technology that scientists and engineers are using to change the world.
 Put that same technology into the hands of your students and introduce them to some of the challenges facing your community.
 They will learn empathy, teamwork, and problem solving as you set them loose on a real-world problem.
 Don’t be surprised if they come up with solutions you hadn’t even imagined.
 Watch how these students at St Stephen’s School in Australia solve a medical problem in their own community using 3D printing.
 Aren’t they fantastic?